bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 });
 ```

-In the case of “dependency injection”, we'd have to mock the service _for each function_ where the service is used.
+In the case of “dependency injection,” we'd have to mock the service _for each function_ where the service is used.

-#### Dependency Rejection Might not Fit
+#### Other Dependency Management Options

+Dependency rejection isn't always the best option.
 If a project is heavy on I/O operations, then “dependency injection” through the partial application is probably a better fit.

 However, even if we're going to “inject” services, it'll be much easier if we separate logic and effects first.
 So in functional code, separating logic and effects is the first refactoring worth doing.